MatrixFrog/scribedroid/README.md

 This is an Android version of the abstract paper-and-pencil game, Scribe, by Mark Steere.
+I haven't touched this project in years, but there appears to be an active (as of January 2016) fork of it at https://github.com/TodorBalabanov/Scribe4 so you might want to take a look at that.

 Check out [Mark Steere's website](http://www.marksteeregames.com) for other implementations, including an actual Scribe board that you can print out.
 Like, on paper.
 I know, weird, right?